hjpotter92/LuaQuB/README.md

 LuaQuB is a small query builder module for Lua.
 I am building this because I'm tired of typing similar queries over and over as strings.

+## Requirements

+The module will work perfectly with Lua v5.x

 ## Usage

-Save the `qublua.lua` file (in `src` directory) to a folder listed under Lua's `package.path` or `package.cpath` variable.
+Save the `LuaQuB.lua` file (in root directory) to a folder listed under Lua's `package.path` or `package.cpath` variable.
 Call the module in your program by using `require` as follows:

-    local Builder = require "qublua"
+    local Builder = require "LuaQuB"
 Create an object by using `.new()` method of Builder module.
 This object will be used for bulding the query.

     local object = Builder.new()